gadkimathi/ev-fleet-battery-management-system/README.md

 bash
 streamlit run app.py
 📜 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.

-#🤝 Contributing
+🤝 Contributing
 Contributions are welcome!
 Please read the CONTRIBUTING guidelines before submitting a pull request.

-🌟 #Acknowledgments
+🌟 Acknowledgments
 Special thanks to the developers of Streamlit and Pydeck for their amazing libraries.

 Thanks to the community for their support and contributions.

 📧 Contact
-For any inquiries or issues, please contact yourname@domain.com.
+For any inquiries or issues, please contact murithigad@gmail.com.